-Over the last 6 months, we’ve drunk hundreds of shots and even more beers at some of the best bars, clubs and pubs around Krakow.
-We did this to find out exactly what is the best, cheapest, craziest, most fun and where to avoid.
+Over the last six months, we’ve drunk hundreds of shots and even more beers at some of the best bars, clubs and pubs around Krakow.
+We did this to find out precisely what is the best, cheapest, craziest, most fun place to party and where to avoid.
 Even we were supersized at what we found.

-This is of course just some of our favourites and there are many other great places around Krakow, if you find any you think should be on the list then please let us know
+This is of course just some of our favourites, and there are many other great places around Krakow and if you find any you think should be on the list, then please let us know.

 Prozak 2.0 – The Modern reincarnation of one of the oldest underground places in Krakow.
-Its easy for you physically and mentally get lost in this techno labyrinth with 3 dance floors and many more crevices to hang back in.
+It’s easy for you physically and mentally get lost in this techno labyrinth with three dance floors and many more crevices to hang back in.
 It also has one of the best sound systems in town.
 Check out there awesome promo video here.

 Dress Code: Hipster or Casual